 Latrobe City is now recognised as one of Victoria's four Major Regional Cities made up of four central towns: Churchill, Moe-Newborough, Morwell and Traralgon which combined form a networked city.
+The four central towns are supported by small and district townships.
 Latrobe City is the population and regional service centre for Gippsland.
 The municipality extends over 1400 square kilometres and is centrally located in eastern Victoria, approximately 150 kilometres east of Melbourne.